Vegan Eggplant and Spicy Chopped Salad Sandwich

 These dentists are sometimes persecuted by the corrupt American Dental Association, so do not expect to find one in the local telephone book.
 They can be hard to find locally.
 Internet search engines may be the best way to find a local holistic or biological dentist.

-In the San Francisco Bay Area, we have such a dentist in Alamo.
+In the San Francisco East Bay Area, there is a holistic dentist in Alamo.
 Conduct your own search.
-Even if you find one 30 miles away, it's well worth the trip for your future well-being.
+Even if you find one 30 miles away, it's well worth the trip for your future wellness.
 And be firm about asking for non-amalgam fillings in your children's teeth.

 The Power of Mindfulness and Giving